Introduction

 - The constructor initializes the

-and creates the 2D Fenwick Tree (bit
+matrix and creates the 2D Fenwick Tree (bit) to manage the range sums.

 - It initializes the Fenwick Tree by iterating over the matrix and updating the tree with each element using the

-update
+update method.

-update(row, col, val)
+update(row, col, val):

 - The